 Sec.
 19-7-6 Eldercare Facility Standards

+Sec.
+19-8-14 Short Term Rental Standards

 SEC.
 19-6-5.
 BUSINESS DISTRICT A (BA)

 A. Purpose

 The Business A District is comprised of neighborhood business districts in which the business uses are geared to the needs of nearby residents rather than a large scale, regional destination center.
 The district requirements seek to promote (i) business vitality, (ii) pedestrian connectivity between the business district and the adjacent residential areas, (iii) a mix of commercial and housing uses, (iv) high quality design that is pedestrian friendly, compatible with, and protects the integrity of the adjacent residential neighborhood, and (v) an efficient use of the land within the district for business uses.
 The Business A district regulations recognize that the BA District in the Shore Road area and the BA District in the Ocean House Road area are individually distinctive and may require different treatments, which are specified herein.
 (Effective July 8, 2009)